Agile Mediascapes – Personalising the Future

-The 10th Languages & The Media conference will bring together researchers, language practitioners, translators, interpreters, software developers and all those who produce, market, or distribute audiovisual materials for information, entertainment or educational purposes to discuss these pressing questions.
-Join us if you would like to voice your opinion and take part in the discussion.
+At the 11th Languages & The Media,the International Conference on Language Transfer for Audiovisual Media, broadcasters, researchers, language practitioners, translators, interpreters, software developers and all those who produce, market or distribute audiovisual materials for information, entertainment or educational purposes will come together from all parts of the world to address issues on how to thrive in this dynamic mediascape.
+Join us for the unique opportunity to voice your opinion and share experiences with your international peers.